rubs33/lazy-json/docs/Usage.md

 # Lazy Json Usage

-This document explains how to use the LazyJson library.
+This document explains how to use the Lazy Json library.
 If you are interested in the API specs of the classes, check [API](API.md)

 ## Loading a JSON file